hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 There is no straight-forward method to add an icon within a block of text in Figma.
 Some alternatives to consider are:

-- Manually positioning the icon in a frame.
+- Manually positioning the icon next to a link.
 - Wrapping the text and link in multiple nested auto-layout containers.
 - Excluding the icon visually but communicating the intended usage in the engineering hand-off.